Our Lives Are Not Our Own

-First, we ask God to forgive us for our part in the dysfunction, to heal us and give us the ability to forgive the sins of those who have wronged us.
-Then we commit their personal and family problems into the sovereign arms of Lord, too, resting on the fact that no matter what happens next is by God’s design.
+First, we ask God to forgive us for our part in the dysfunction, to heal us, and give us the ability to forgive the sins of those who have wronged us.
+Then we commit their personal and family problems into the sovereign arms of the Lord, too, resting on the fact that no matter what happens next is by God’s design.

 And we should do this for all of our public problems in society, too.
 It’s a waste of time to put our ultimate trust in politicians, or in any human being.
 Sometimes we act as if our nation is in control of its future, but it’s not.
 God directs our nation’s path and he knows what he’s doing.

 If God’s sovereignty includes judgment, then that’s what will happen.
 If God decides to bless us, then that’s what will happen and it won’t be because we’ve, as a nation all finally come to our senses and started doing God’s will.
 If this nation is blessed, it’ll be because of God’s mercy.
 So we should throw ourselves at the mercy of God regarding our nation.
 That’s what Jeremiah does.

 Instead of looking outwardly and blaming everyone else for his problems, Jeremiah looks inwardly and throws himself on God’s mercy.